 Make the dressing by mixing the olive oil, lemon juice, garlic, a pinch of salt and pepper in a small bowl.

-Add 1 tbsp of dressing to a non-stick frying pan.
+Add 1 tablespoon of dressing to a non-stick frying pan.
 Sauté the cauliflower rice for about 5 - 6 minutes on a medium heat until tender.
 (This is my trick to infuse the cauliflower with more flavour!)

 Allow to fully cool.